-Paella with an Asian twist with miso, wasabi and Korean pepper.
+One pot rice meal with Asian flavored seafood, miso, wasabi and Korean pepper.

 - 5 chicken thigh fillets, sliced